dbp/rustrepl/readme.md

 ## About

 This is a really simple implementation of what I'd like a real interactive mode for rust to look like.
 You can enter statements (right now, use, import, fn declarations, and any expression) and it will evaluate the output.
+The way it is actually implemented is a hack - it stores view items (use and import), declarations (let and fn) and a statement (which is updated as you go).
+It then writes them to a file, compiles that, and runs it.
+If it encounters an error compiling, it shows just that error.
+It actually works surprisingly well.

 ## Example session